haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/install/cli/dev_add-update.md

 You can either add a `require` section to `composer.json` or you can use the `composer require` command as follows:

 1. Log in to the Magento server, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento文件系统所有者{% endglossarytooltip %}.
-2. Change to the directory to which you cloned the Magento application.
-For example,
+2. Change to the directory to which you cloned the Magento application. 例如，

 		cd /var/www/magento2